<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387545855575434&amp;ev=PageView&amp;noscript=1">

 Plugging a research gap

-Our MAX radar is designed for the detailed study of bird (and bat) behaviour.
+Our bird detection radar is designed for the detailed study of bird (and bat) behaviour.
 It delivers 3D, 360° awareness, 365 days a year.
 With uniquely detailed detection and an extensive reporting database, it can track thousands of movements simultaneously, classifying bird size and giving accurate height information.

 Report Viewer holds manual observations, environmental conditions, flight characteristics and much more, making it ideal for deep analysis.
 Because MAX monitors continuously and equally well in darkness, it’s also well-placed to track behaviours and gather data under the cover of night.